 This is both invoking and inverting Eyes Never Lie: invoked because one person is using this trope to learn or reveal the truth, and inverting because looking someone in the eyes reveals one's own truth rather the other person's.
 This is trope is more likely to appear in Western media, where eye contact is considered as sign of respect and trustworthiness.
-(Note that the page quote for Windows of the Soul is from Lorenzo de Medici, an Italian Renaissance leader.)
 In other contexts, long-term eye contact can be considered aggressive and disrespectful.

 - In Cloudy with a Chance of Meatballs, Flint's father is very worried about the effects of the food machine and demands his son look him in the eyes and tell him that he's got this under control and that it's not going to end in disaster.
 His father even lifts his bushy eyebrows and reveals his own eyes, so his son can look him in the eye.
 A clearly unsure Flint comically struggles for a long time to get his eyeballs to both look directly into his father's eyes.
 When he finally does, he gets them into position just long enough to very quickly say, "I'vegotthisundercontrol.It'snotgonnanendindisaster."
 His father reluctantly accepts his word.

 - Sinbad: Legend of the Seven Seas: After the Book of Peace is stolen, Sinbad is imprisoned on suspicion of having taken it.
 When his former friend Proteus confronts Sinbad on whether he took it, Sinbad looks him straight in the eye and says no. This is enough to convince Proteus to believe Sinbad's innocence, and take his sentence in his stead while Sinbad is ordered to retrieve the Book.